shovitraj/GettingAndCleaningData-Week4-Assignment/codebook.md

 #### Unzip the dataset

 1. #### Reads dataset and assigns to variables
-   1.1. features: The features in this dataset collected from the embedded accelerometer and gyroscope in Samsung Galaxy SII smartphone.
+   1.1. features: The features in this dataset is collected from the embedded accelerometer and gyroscope in Samsung Galaxy SII smartphone.
 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50 Hz was captured.
 (561 columns, 2 rows)

    1.2. activities: List of activities performed (1.
 WALKING, 2.
 WALKING_UPSTAIRS, 3.
 WALKING_DOWNSTAIRS, 4.
 SITTING, 5.
 STANDING, 6.LAYING).
    (6 rows, 2 columns)